 The 6 Cs of deliverability

-When it comes to deliverability, there are 6 Cs we consider for every customer
+There are 6 C’s we consider for every customer

-Missing the mark on just one of these leaves marketers or communications managers using self-service platforms wondering what on earth is happening to all the messages they are sending into the ether.
-Perhaps you yourself have been burnt by one of these 6 Cs in the past.
-Luckily for you, not only are we going to talk you through the 6 Cs of deliverability, at dotdigital, we have in-house experts and services at our fingertips to offer advice on every single one of them.
+Missing the mark on just one of the 6 C’s leaves marketers or communication managers using self-service platforms wondering what on earth is happening to all the messages they are sending into the ether.
+Perhaps you have been burnt by one of these 6 C’s in the past.
+Luckily for you, not only are we going to talk you through the 6 C’s of deliverability, but at Dotdigital, we have in-house experts and services at our fingertips to offer advice on every single one of them.

-Consent was an issue for deliverability long before the GDPR, which is why we’ve always preached best practice in this area!
-If customers receive messages that they don’t expect, or haven’t consented to, it’s only a matter of time before they hit the spam button or unsubscribe.
-This is of course not to mention that gaining consent is the critical part of data privacy and regulations.
-But that aside, without consent, you simply won’t end up with a successful relationship between your brand and your customer.
-As we’ll go on to discuss, this is crucial, not just for the customer experience, but also for deliverability sake.
+Obtaining consent has always been important for successful email delivery, even before GDPR was introduced.
+Which is why we’ve always preached best practices in this area.
+If customers receive messages that they don’t expect or haven’t consented to, it’s only a matter of time before they hit the spam button or unsubscribe.
+Consent is also a crucial aspect of data privacy and regulations.
+Without it, building a successful relationship between your brand and your customers is unlikely.
+As we’ll go on to discuss, this is crucial, not just for the customer experience but also for deliverability’s sake.